How to Fix a Damaged RAID Array on NAS Idis DR-2304P with Several Faulty Disks

 It is important to thoroughly understand the specific regulations and compliance requirements applicable to your organization and ensure that appropriate security measures are implemented on NAS Idis DR-2304P devices to meet those requirements.

-Although NAS DR-2304P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2304P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view